AbdullahPro2/Opulence-Guard/README.md

 3. **Firebase Integration:**

    - Utilizes Firebase for both authentication and database functionalities.
    - User data is stored in Firebase Firestore, ensuring accessibility with valid credentials.
+So this mean whenever you signup and perform some actions, then you will always see your same data as of last login session.

 4. **React-Router-Dom v6+:**